mrazza/gonav/README.md

 # gonav
 A [Source Engine](https://en.wikipedia.org/wiki/Source_(game_engine)) bot Nav file parser written in Go.
+The specifics of the .nav format were reverse engineered using the information on [Valve's wiki](https://developer.valvesoftware.com/wiki/NAV) as a starting point.
 For more information on Source's Navigation Meshes see Valve's wiki: https://developer.valvesoftware.com/wiki/Navigation_Meshes

 # Usage
 See the `_examples` folder for examples of how to use this library.
 The basics, however, are pretty straightforward.
 Create a parser and pass in any `Reader` that contains the binary .nav data, then call the `Parse()` method.
 This will output a parsed `NavMesh` object which you can perform operations on.
 Here's a terse example: